Jagged: Production

 Originally planned for a 2003 release, Jagged was finally issued in March 2006 after various delays that had resulted in adverse comments from a number of fans, to which Numan responded in kind on his website, NuWorld.
 He cited the birth of his two children after years of unsuccessful IVF attempts, issues with his former record company Artful, and trepidation at the prospect of producing a successful follow-up to the critically praised Pure as reasons for the delay.
 Given the album's long gestation period, by the time it was released a number of the tracks had already been published in one form or another.
 "Haunted" began life as an instrumental on the 2002 compilation Exposure.
 "Halo" had been premiered in concert in 2003 as "Does God Bleed?", before being given a live DVD release in 2005, as had the title track.

 Numan used more musicians on Jagged than on any of his releases for the past decade.
-The Sulpher team of Rob Holiday and Monti contributed to a number of tracks but, in the end, Numan took the finishing production touches out of their hands and completed the album with techno musician and DJ Ade Fenton.
+The Sulpher team of Rob Holliday and Monti contributed to a number of tracks but, in the end, Numan took the finishing production touches out of their hands and completed the album with techno musician and DJ Ade Fenton.
 Guest performers included former Nine Inch Nails drummer Jerome Dillon, as well as Martin McCarrick from Therapy?, Siouxsie and the Banshees and other bands, and his wife Kimberlee.
 Long-time Numan collaborators Steve Harris, Richard Beasley and Andy Gray also played on the album.

 The album sold far less than Pure and Exile, his last two albums released through Eagle Records.
 However Numan claimed this was down to the increasing number of illegal downloads, and stated Jagged on one site had 20,000 downloads of the album alone.
 The preceding US tour also saw lower numbers due to bad promotion of the album in the states.